 This post may contains affiliate links which means we may receive a commission on products or services that you purchase through clicking on links within this blog.

 Okay, so it’s not really a letter as such, more some musings and thoughts that went through my brain at the end of High School that I wrote down.

 I stumbled across it the other day when I was sorting through some of my old things, and came across my notebook from Year 12 where my friends and classmates wrote messages of goodbyes and well wishes and such.

-I smiled at the funny anecdotes and things I had long forgotten about, and remembering people I haven’t seen or spoke to since.
+I smiled at the funny anecdotes and things I had long forgotten about, and remembering people I haven’t seen or spoken to since.

 Then I couldn’t believe when I realised it’s been almost 18 years since I graduated High School.